 In the scene where Uncle Harvey is in the pool, the song that Weird Al originally wanted was "Kung Fu Fighting".
 Due to the limited budget, they couldn't afford the rights, so Weird Al wrote the song "Let Me Be Your Hog" for the occasion.

-Weird Al originally wanted Sylvester Stallone to do a cameo as the helicopter booth worker in the Rambo sequence and discovered that he and Stallone had a mutual friend.
-Unfortunately, Stallone wasn't available.
+Al originally wanted Sylvester Stallone to do a cameo as the helicopter booth worker in the Rambo sequence, and discovered that he and Stallone had a mutual friend.
+Stallone initially agreed to make the appearance, but ultimately had to back out due to schedule issues.

 George Newman's ('Weird Al' Yankovic) ad for his show "Town Talk", where the show becomes more advanced with more controversial guests, was primarily a parody of Geraldo Rivera's now defunct talk show The Geraldo Rivera Show (1987).
 Long before Jerry Springer's show, Geraldo's guests would frequently get into fights, which at one point resulted in Geraldo breaking his nose, as referenced by the bandage George wears over his nose at the end of the commercial.
 Rivera also hosted the notorious two-hour live special, The Mystery of Al Capone's Vaults (1986), in which enormous hype was set up that a treasure would be discovered, but in fact almost nothing was found; this is parodied by George's "Inside Al Capone's Glove Compartment" segment.